 Synod meeting annually authorises a levy to be raised for Synod administration purposes from local churches together with their contributions to the denominational Ministry and Mission Fund.
+This levy will reduce by 20% each year over the next five years.
 The other main sources of regular income are investment and rental income.
 In addition, in some years, substantial sums become available to the Trust as a result of church closures.
 No fundraising activities are carried out at Synod or Trust level.